nuxeo-sandbox/nuxeo-presales-docker/README.md

 ### Use nuxeo-platform-3d with Nuxeo Docker

 Use `socat/docker-compose.yml` to set up a Docker services bridge for macOS.
 Modify your application's docker-compose.yml to expose the correct `DOCKER_HOST` and binary volume.
-Nuxeo will now be able to launch other containers on your system
+Nuxeo will now be able to launch other containers on your system.

 ### Local Hostname